As to How They Might Destroy Him: Present day

 To please Judy (Edi Patterson), BJ (Tim Baltz) has agreed to be part of a baptism service, prompting them to invite his family for the service.
 Meanwhile, Jesse (Danny McBride) informs Lyle (Eric André) that he does not have the needed $10 million for their initial investment, disappointing Lyle.
 Kelvin (Adam DeVine) is also dismayed to discover that Eli (John Goodman) has prevented him from taking the "God Squad" to the Judaean Desert, as he wants him in BJ's baptism.

 Billy returns for the baptism, with his music career seeing a small boost from his preaching sessions, and with Tiffany (Valyn Hall) pregnant.
 The family then attend an afterparty following the service, although Judy is not convinced that Eli has been sincere with BJ.
 Jesse then confronts Eli about not investing in them compared to his other tenures, but Eli is not interested.
 When BJ returns with a new outfit, he feels mocked by his sister, KJ (Lily Sullivan), and returns angry to his room.
 Jesse and Kelvin meet to express their frustrations with Eli, which is also joined by Billy.

 Judy confronts KJ in the restroom, accusing her of wanting to have sex with her own brother.
-This prompts KJ to confront BJ by telling him that he is not a Gemstone, angering BJ and causing him to throw a piece of cake her, accidentally hitting Eli while talking to a senator.
+This prompts KJ to confront BJ by telling him that he is not a Gemstone, angering BJ and causing him to throw a piece of cake at her, accidentally hitting Eli while talking to a senator.
 BJ flees the scene while an angry Eli leaves.
 Kelvin confronts Eli in front of the "God Squad", calling him a "false prophet."
 This causes them to engage in a brutal fight, during which Kelvin shatters a portrait of Aimee-Leigh.
 When Kelvin refuses to apologize, an angry Eli then uses his wrestling technique to break Kelvin's thumbs.
 Kelvin is taken by an ambulance, which also makes him lose the support of the "God Squad", except for Keefe (Tony Cavalero).
 Billy is seen leaving the service and driving to Fayetteville.
 With no car to return home, Jesse and Amber (Cassidy Freeman) leave in Eli's party-bus.
 Due to a malfunction, they are forced to stop at a gas station.
 As they wait, they see a gang of bikers pulling off.
 The bikers then take out guns and shoot at them, forcing them to hide in the party-bus.